 - Comfortable backpack: I prefer a mid-sized backpack with an external water bottle holder and multiple pockets, including a hidden internal pocket (helpful for pick-pocketing on other types of trips).
-Amazon sells some great day packs, including the very-respected North Face brand.
+Could you use a new backpack?
+Take a look at my favorite multi-use day hiking packs.

 - Comfortable footwear: Good hiking footwear should be lightweight and with good tread and ankle support.
 Check out the top-rated hiking shoes for women and men on Amazon.

 - Appropriate jacket: My favorite jacket for hiking is a shell so I can layer as needed underneath, with underarm zippers and big pockets.
 Here are the top-rated, lightweight hiking jackets for women and men on Amazon.

 Other handy things to have for hiking (and other trips) include: